anubhavpgit/anubhavpgit.github.io/content/current.md

 <span class="update-date-time"></span>

+###### October

+Haloween is here.
+Fall is beautiful, here is NY.
+The leaves are changing colors, and the weather is getting colder.
+I am getting used to the cold, and the commute, and the assignments.
+The assignments are getting tougher, and my will to study is wearing out.
+October turned out to be a month of learning and growth.
+I’m back on Leetcode, trying to stay consistent and disciplined.
+I started cooking daily, changed my lifestyle—eating healthier and working out—and managed to lose 5 kg in a month.

+For the hacktober fest, I wanted to take up these projects:

+- Ferry(https://lnkd.in/gRZ6i979): A simple C/C++ cross-compiler for RISC-V, written in Rust.
+The aim here is to learn more about compilers, working of CPUs, computer systems architecture, making it a great project to get started with if you're keen to learn about low-level

+  Usually, folks reaching out to me look out for Python and JavaScript projects, and most contributors gravitate towards these high level languages, but I implore you explore Rust.
+It offers a new programming paradigm, especially in terms of memory and type safety, areas where Python and JavaScript typically fall short.

+- Yatch(https://lnkd.in/gE5FyPys): a machine code interpreter for RISC-V in Python/C++.

+The academic pressure was so huge that I had zero time to take out from my schedule to work on any of these.
+I was heavily occupied with assignments, Leetcode practice, and staying on top of my fitness goals.
+My aim is to wrap up these projects by the first week of November.

+October’s highlight?
+Spending time with my cousin, a serial entrepreneur with multiple outlets of a popular mobile carrier provider here in Manhattan.
+Half the month was a crash course in consumer business as I watched him engage customers, close sales, and manage operations.
+I learned more about sales and customer service than any book or course could teach.

+I saw what makes customers want to spend, what makes them ick, and what they’re usually willing to pay.
+I got to learn smooth communication and realized that empathy sells.
+Upselling is a real art; getting someone to buy a $100 product for $300 takes skill.
+People here don’t usually question prices; they just pay what they’re quoted.
+Here's the thing about the US: people are willing to pay for convenience.
+They don’t mind paying extra for a service that makes their life easier.
+Infact, they want to pay more for the latest iPhone, the fastest internet.
+India is entirely different; people there are more price-sensitive.
+They want the best deal, the best price, and they’re willing to haggle for it.

+Carrier providers have this excellent strategy of bundling services.
+They offer you the latest iPhone for free (atleast they make it seem like that xD) if you are open to signing uo for a contract.
+Now, the best part is that they know how to profit out of this deal.
+They will somehow make a way to make you pay for that.
+You won't notice.
+And that's fine, really.
+If you're paying what you were told, and getting a free phone, you're happy.
+The CAPEX is high, but the LTV is higher.
+I loved the customer aquisition strategy, and the way they managed to upsell and cross-sell.

+All of these combined gave me insane insights on how to run my own tech startup, and build a better product, insights on business vs consumer products, and how to sell them.
+It unlocked new definitions of profitablity, and how to build a sustainable business.
+I am still very unsure if this could be applied to tech, but I am excited to try it out.

 ###### September

 Settling in here, in New York City, has been fun and growthful.
 The worst part of staying away from India is not having access to a myriad of cheap labor.
 I have to do everything myself now.
 I must cook, clean, do laundry, commute using public transport, and manage my finances until I find some form of employment.